strategineer/personal-website/content/books/9780802163622/index.md

 The hurricane caused by climate change in Orbital feels more like something that's already happening to us today that we're actively suffering from rather than a maneuver Saramago would make like "everybody on the planet is becoming blind" as some kind of metaphor for political ideology / faith gone wrong (see {{< book_url "Blindness" >}}).

-In Orbital, Samantha Harvey doesn't appear to be as militantly atheist as Jose Saramago does but the portrayal of Shaun makes me think that she problaby doesn't believe.
+In Orbital, Samantha Harvey doesn't appear to be as militantly atheist as Jose Saramago does but the portrayal of Shaun makes me think that she probably doesn't believe.

 I find it hard to believe (see what I did there?) that Shaun, as the only openly religious (Christian to be precise) astronaut on the crew, would go to space, watch as a hurricane rampages on the planet, killing uncountable numbers of people and start to subconsciously and consciously question his faith throughout all of the chapters dedicated to his POV.